Measuring AI Ability to Complete Long Software Tasks: Methodological details

 Item response theory (IRT) is a collection of statistical techniques used to predict the probability that a person will answer a question correctly, based on their ability level.
-The standard IRT three parameter model is (from \href{https://files.eric.ed.gov/fulltext/ED600182.pdf}{Cai et al.}):
+The standard IRT two-parameter logistic (2PL) model is (simplified from \href{https://files.eric.ed.gov/fulltext/ED600182.pdf}{Cai et al.}):

-Where $T_i(1|\eta)$ indicates the probability that a person with ability level $\eta$ gets question $i$ correctly.
-IRT is usually used to regress on both the question difficulty and the ability level simultaneously; in contrast, we define the question difficulty as the logarithm of human baseline time, and therefore only regress on ability level.
-In particular, we set
+Where $T_i(1| \eta_{agent})$ indicates the probability that a person with ability level $\eta_{agent}$ answers a task correctly. \footnote{In the three-parameter logistic model, a parameter $\gamma_{task}$ is added representing the probability of correctly guessing the task.
+In the 2PL model and our method, $\gamma_{task} = 0$.
+This is effectively true for most tasks, but some SWAA tasks are multiple-choice with a 25\% chance of guessing correctly.
+This choice only affects the time horizon of GPT-2 and GPT-3 and does not meaningfully affect our results.} IRT is usually used to regress on both the question difficulty and the ability level simultaneously; in contrast, we define the question difficulty as the logarithm of human baseline time, and therefore only regress on ability level.
+In particular, our model is as follows.

-which has the following changes from the IRT model:
+Note the following changes from the 2PL model: